falkhazam/RecipesNRatings/README.md

 From this permutation test, we can see that the observed difference is not really skewed in one direction.
 Taking a look at the p-value, we can see that it is 0.112, which is greater than 0.05.

 * Conclusion: We fail to reject the null hypothesis since 0.112 > 0.05.
-Therefore, the missingness of ratings does not depend on the amount of minutes it takes to make a recipe.
+Therefore, the missingness of ratings is unlikely to depend on the amount of minutes it takes to make a recipe.

 #### Against Calories: